dimx1994/iou/README.md

 make docker-push
 ```

-Then if you deploy to kubernetes, then you could write pipelines to deploy to staging/prod environments.
+Then if you deploy to Kubernetes, then you could write pipelines to deploy to staging/prod environments.
-These pipelines should create all needed resources in kubernetes(or update docker tag in deployment which you get in previous step):
+These pipelines should create all needed resources in Kubernetes(or update the docker tag you got in the previous step to the Deployment):
-deployments, ingresses, secrets, etc.
+Deployments, Ingresses, Secrets, etc.